 9.B.39 The Long Chain Fatty Acid Translocase (lcFAT) Family

-The CD36 (cluster of differentiation 36) antigen, a transmembrane glycoprotein, also called platelet glycoprotein IV (GPIV) and the PAS-4 protein (PASIV), has been implicated in the uptake of long chain fatty acids in mouse tissues such as heart, skeletal muscle and adipose tissue (Coburn et al., 2000).
+The CD36 (cluster of differentiation 36) antigen, a transmembrane glycoprotein, also called platelet glycoprotein IV (GPIV), and the PAS-4 protein (PASIV), have been implicated in the uptake of long chain fatty acids in mouse tissues such as heart, skeletal muscle and adipose tissue (Coburn et al., 2000).
 The mouse protein, of 472 aas, exhibits two hydrophobic segments that may be TMSs, one at its extreme N-terminus, and one at its extreme C-terminus.
 Xu et al. 2013 concluded that CD36 enhances fatty acid uptake by increasing the rate of intracellular esterification rather than transport.
 However, others have concluded that CD36 homologues do function in transport (Duttaroy 2009; Harasim et al. 2008).
 Thus, it appears that CD36 takes up fatty acids, but it also binds to oxidized low-density lipoprotein in the liver and is involved in the development and progression of Nonalcoholic fatty liver disease (NAFLD) (Zhan et al. 2017).
 CD36 homologues always have 2 TMSs, one N-terminal and one C-terminal, but other potential TMSs of moderate hydrophobicities are present between these two.
 While some investigators have concluded that CD36 is a fatty acid transporter, others question this suggestion (Wade et al. 2021).
 CD36 mediates intestinal absorption of dietary astaxanthin and affects its secretion (Liu et al. 2023).

 CD36 is a multifunctional glycoprotein that acts as